gdanguy/training-java-gdanguy/README.md

 Now that your backend skeleton is working, we want to add a second more user-friendly UI, such as a Web-UI.
 As it will require more and more libraries (more JARs to include in the build path etc...), we should consider using a build manager.
 Moreover, testing is a very important aspect of QA, and testing libraries should be implemented before going any further, the same for logging.
-Then, you can work on implementing all features on the provided static pages, using JSTL, Tags, Servlets, JSPs...
+Then, you can work on implementing all features on the provided static page, using JSTL, Tags, Servlets, JSPs...

 #### 4.3.1.
 Maven, Logging & Unit testing
 Refactor your project tree to match maven standards.
 (Tip: you should exit eclipse, move folders around, and reimport your project using File -> Import -> Existing maven projects).